specs-feup/riscv-ai-extensions/pulp-xheep-cv32e40p-docker/observations/README.md

 - Change python venv dependencies to newer versions, included in Dockerfile
 - Use a newer version of verilator, details [here](#verilator).
-- When compiling applications, make sure to use the appropriate values for the ARCH (`rv32imfcxcorev`) and COMPILER_PREFIX (`riscv32-corev-`) options.
+- When compiling applications, make sure to use the appropriate values for the ARCH (check the main readme for info) and COMPILER_PREFIX (`riscv32-corev-`) options.
 Further details on the [x-heep compiling documentation](https://github.com/esl-epfl/x-heep/blob/main/docs/source/How_to/CompileMakefile.md#compiling-software).

 ## Errors